4 Mistakes Guitar Teachers Make In Their Guitar Lesson Ads That You Must Avoid

 Guitar Lesson Ad Mistake #3: Listing Too Many Details About What And How You Teach Your Guitar Lessons.

 Listing specific details of how you teach guitar lessons in your ad often works against you.
-Guitar players usually don't know what they need to learn to reach their goals.
+Guitar players usually don't know what they need to learn to reach their goals (if they did, they wouldn’t need to take lessons from you).

 When guitarists see a long list of specific guitar techniques and musical concepts you teach, many will: